 In March 2010, President Obama signed into law the Health Care Reform Law, a sweeping law intended to broaden access to health insurance, reduce or constrain the growth of healthcare spending, enhance remedies against fraud and abuse, add new transparency requirements for healthcare and health insurance industries, impose new taxes and fees on the health industry and impose additional health policy reforms.
 This legislation includes reforms and reductions that could affect Medicare reimbursements and health insurance coverage for certain services and treatments.
 The Health Care Reform Law has brought a new way of doing business for providers and health insurance plans.
-We believe that fee-for-service programs will be reduced in favor of capitated programs that pay a monthly fee per patient.
-Fee-for-service is a payment model where services are unbundled and paid for separately.
-In health care, it gives an incentive for physicians to provide more treatments because payment is dependent on the quantity of care, rather than quality of care.
-Capitation is a payment arrangement that pays a physician or group of physicians a set amount for each enrolled person assigned to them, per period of time, whether or not that person seeks care.
-The amount of remuneration is based on the average expected health care utilization of that patient, with greater payment for patients with significant medical history.
-For Medicare Advantage patients, CMS pays the fee per patient.
-CMS uses risk adjustment to adjust capitation payments to health plans, either higher or lower, to account for the differences in expected health costs of individuals.
-Accordingly, under CMS guidelines, risk factor adjustments per patient will provide payment that is higher for sicker patients who have conditions that are codified.
-The coding system used by CMS for the Medicare Advantage program is a hierarchical condition category, or HCC, diagnostic classification system that begins by classifying over 14,000 diagnosis codes into 805 diagnostic groups, or DXGs.
-Each code maps to exactly one DXG, which represents a well-specified medical condition, such as DXG 96.01 precerebral or cerebral arterial occlusion with infarction.
-DXGs are further aggregated into 189 condition categories or CCs.
-CCs describe a broader set of similar diseases.
-Diseases within a CC are related clinically and with respect to cost.
-An example is CC96 Ischemic or Unspecified Stroke, which includes DXGs 96.01 and 96.02 acute but ill-defined cerebrovascular disease.
-We believe that quality of care measured by completeness and wellness will induce higher payments per patient.
+We believe that fee for service programs will be reduced in favor of capitated programs that pay a monthly fee per patient.
+Risk factor adjustments per patient will provide payment that is higher for sicker patients who have conditions that are codified.
+Quality of care measured by completeness and wellness will induce higher payments per patient.
 These changes are already in place for the approximately 14 million participants in the Medicare Advantage program and are expected to expand to more types of insured patients as healthcare reform is deployed.

 Undiagnosed vascular disease of the legs has been called a major under-diagnosed health problem in the United States by the National Institute of Health and the Wall Street Journal.
 Known as peripheral artery disease, or PAD, this condition is a common and deadly cardiovascular disease that is often undiagnosed.
 PAD develops when the arteries in the legs become clogged with plaque - fatty deposits - that limit blood flow to the legs.
 As with clogged arteries in the heart, clogged arteries in the legs place patients at an increased risk of heart attack and stroke.
 Published studies have shown that persons with PAD are four times more likely to die of heart attack, and two-three times more likely to die of stroke.
 According to a study by P.G.
-Steg published in the JAMA, patients with PAD have a 21% event rate of cardiovascular death, heart attack, stroke or cardiovascular hospitalization within 12 months.
+Steg published in the Journal of the American Medical Association, or JAMA, the detection of PAD carries a 21% increase of the risk of heart attack, stroke or cardiovascular hospitalization within 12 months.
 The SAGE Group has estimated that as many as 18 million people are affected with PAD in the United States alone and A.T.
-Hirsch et al. in a JAMA published article further estimate that only 11% have claudication (pain on exertion), a classic symptom of PAD.
+Hirsch et al. in a JAMA published article further estimate that more than 75% are without classic symptoms of PAD, such as leg pain on exertion.
 One can lower the risks associated with PAD if the disease is detected, with early detection providing the greatest benefit.

 Many people affected with PAD do not have noticeable symptoms.
 When symptoms of PAD are present, they often include fatigue, heaviness, cramping or pain in the legs during activity, leg or foot pain, sores, wounds or ulcers on the toes, feet, or legs, which are slow to heal.
 Persons with PAD may become disabled and not be able to work, and can even lead to amputations.
-According to the SAGE Group, there are approximately 160,000 amputations due to PAD per year and, according to the National Limb Loss Information Center, an estimated 2.0 million Americans are amputees.
+According to the SAGE Group, there are more than 100,000 amputations due to PAD per year and, according to the National Limb Loss Information Center, an estimated 1.7 million Americans are amputees.